Congregational News & Events – Week of August 12, 2018

 Please see Becky Michelfelder to apply.

 Everyone is invited to join us on Sunday mornings at 9:15 am in Hobson Hall for the discussion!
-On Sunday, September 2nd, we will begin Genesis, a commentary by Joan E. Cook in the New Collegeville Bible Commentary Series.
-We will discuss the “Introduction” and “Genesis 1:1-2:4,” pages 5-16.
-If you haven’t gotten the book yet, just read an introduction to Genesis in your Bible or online and the verses we will be discussing.
+On Sunday, August 12th, we will discuss pages 1-33 of “Introduction to the Bible,” by Gregory W. Dawes.
 If you do not have a copy of the book, you are invited to come and listen and join in the conversation.

 You can contribute your questions and comments to the discussion or just listen if that is more comfortable.
 Looking forward to a thoughtful, sometimes deep, conversation on Sunday morning!